-Lucas Moura: Tottenham sign PSG forward for fee in region of £25m
+Lucas Moura: Tottenham sign PSG forward for £23m

 - From the section Tottenham

-Tottenham have signed Paris St-Germain winger Lucas Moura for a fee in the region of £25m.
+Tottenham have signed Paris St-Germain winger Lucas Moura for £23m.

-The 25-year-old Brazilian, who has signed a contract until 2023, becomes Spurs' fifth most expensive signing.

-Lucas joined PSG for £33.5m from Sao Paulo in 2013 but has made just six substitute appearances this season.
+The 25-year-old Brazilian, who has signed a contract until 2023, joined PSG for £33.5m from Sao Paulo in 2013 but has made just six substitute appearances this season.

-"It's a new chapter of my life, a new challenge.
-I'm so happy.
-It's a big club and I need to enjoy it, work hard and show my quality," he said.
+"It's a new chapter of my life, a new challenge," he said.

 "I will give my best for this club because I think we have a lot of quality and we can win big things.
 Why not the Champions League?"

+"I'm so happy.
+It's a big club and I need to enjoy it, work hard and show my quality."

-Lucas scored 46 goals and contributed 50 assists in 229 appearances at the French club.
+Lucas - who will wear the number 27 shirt for Spurs - scored 46 goals and contributed 50 assists in 229 appearances for the French club.

-He has not featured in this season's Champions League for PSG, and is therefore be available for Spurs in the knockout stage.
+He has not featured in this season's Champions League for PSG, and is therefore available for Spurs in the knockout stage.

-Spurs have only spent more on record signing Davinson Sanchez - who joined for a reported £42m from Ajax in August - Moussa Sissoko, Erik Lamela and Roberto Soldado.

 Who is Lucas Moura?